Liquidation · Strategy

 Filter 1: Is the Repair Economically Justified?

 An iPhone 13 with a cracked back glass costs $45 to repair.
 Post-repair Grade B value: $230.
 Pre-repair Grade C value: $165.
-Value added: $65 at cost of $45.
-Margin: 44%.
+The repair adds $65 in value at a cost of $45.
+Margin on repair: 44%.
 Justified.
-Same repair on an iPhone 11?
-Value added: $30 at cost of $45.
+The same repair on an iPhone 11?
+Back glass repair: $45.
+Post-repair value: $125.
+Pre-repair Grade C: $95.
+Value added: $30 at a cost of $45.
 Not justified.
 Liquidate as-is.

 Filter 2: Does the Volume Justify the Channel Cost?